Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 If the V parameter is not provided, this command reads the specified register and returns the value of that register.
 If the V parameter is provided, that value is written to the specified register.

 **WARNING!** Use of M569.2 to write stepper driver registers may result in damage to the stepper drivers, for example from excessive motor current or insufficient blanking time.

+If the S parameter is provided, the command instead modifies the driver's programmable microstep table, applying a sinusoidal correction of the given harmonic to the current waveform to compensate for motor and driver non-linearity.
+Up to 4 harmonics can be corrected per driver.
+Because a single table is shared by both coils, only harmonics that are multiples of 4 can be represented, and the phase is restricted to 0 or 180 degrees; corrections that cannot be represented are rejected.
+The command waits for motion to stop before writing the table.

+M569.2 with only the P parameter reports the corrections in force, for example "Driver 0 waveform correction: S4 J1.276 O180.0", or "none" if the driver has none.

+Corrections are not saved over a reset, so they belong in config.g.
+This form is only supported on the main board's own drivers, not on CAN-connected drivers.

 ## M569.3: Read Motor Driver Encoder via secondary CAN bus